marcin-lawrowski/wise-chat/readme.txt

 * **YouTube movies**: Display links to YouTube movies as a video player with adjustable width and height.
 * **File attachments**: Attach files directly to the messages using convenient uploader.
 * **Multiline messages**: Let your users post long messages in multiple lines.
 Keyboard shortcut Shift+Enter can be used to send such messages.
-* **Notifications**: Notifications signalizing new messages, new users, absent users or mentioned users.
+* **Notifications**: Signal new messages, new users, absent users or mentioned users.
 It can be a sound or a counter in browser's title.
-* **24 sounds**: Use any of 24 ready-to-use sounds dedicated for notifications.
+* **24 sounds**: Use any of 24 ready-to-use notification sounds.
 * **Messages auto cleanup**: Auto cleanup messages older than defined amount of time.
-* **Localization**: Provide a translation for your language.
-All texts are translatable.
+* **Localization**: Translate the chat to your language.
-* **Appearance adjustments**: Adjust visual appearance to match your website by editing colors, font sizing, showing / hiding interface elements, changing sort order of messages and positioning chat elements.
-All this can be done using settings page.
+* **Appearance adjustments**: Adjust visual appearance on the settings page.
-* **Chat Moderation**: Protect your chat by enabling swearing control using built-in bad words filter.
+* **Chat Moderation**: Protect your chat by enabling abusive words control using built-in bad words filter.
 It supports English, Polish and German languages.
-* **Chat Channel Statistics Shortcode**: Display basic statistics of a channel using the shortcode.
 * **Messages filtering**: Create rules that detect and replace specific words / patterns in posted messages.
-It is good for cutting links for example.
-* **Messages history**: All recently published messages are available in input field for resending.
 * **Chat Opening Hours / Days**: Define days and range of hours when the chat is open for users.
 * **Spam Reporting**: Chat participants can report spam messages.
 * **Bans**: Administrator can ban (IP based) users who do not follow rules of the chat.
-* **Kicks**: Administrator can kick (IP based) users who do not follow rules of the chat.
+* **Muting**: Administrator can mute (IP based) users who do not follow rules of the chat.
 * **Automatic bans**: An option that automatically blocks an user if he / she exceeds the defined number of bad words.
 * **Moderation**: Administrators (or other specified user roles) can delete single messages or ban users that violate chat rules.
 * **Emoticons**: See nice smiles in messages by enabling emoticons support.
 Emoticons can be inserted either using shortcuts or the list.